embedly/embedly-docs/endpoints/1/preview.rst

 Object
 ------
 An object is the primary piece of media that is associated with a ``url``.
-It follows the general pattern of the :doc:`oembed`, but with only a limited set of attributes.
+It follows the general pattern of the :doc:`/embed/api/endpoints/1/oembed`, but with only a limited set of attributes.

 ``type``